 Evidence shows supervised consumption services:

-368 people in Alberta died of drug overdoses involving fentanyl in 2016 (Alberta Q3 Interim Report 2017).
+562 people in Alberta died of drug overdoses involving fentanyl in 2017 (Alberta Q4 Quarterly Report 2017).
 Inner-city neighbourhoods, where a large proportion of people use drugs in unsafe conditions, have high rates of overdose deaths.

 The opioid crisis in Alberta a public health crisis and we're working with partners to reduce harms and deaths related to opioid use.

-Supervised consumption services, needle exhanges, naloxone and opioid dependency treatment help reduce HIV, Hepatitis C, bacterial infections and overdose death.
+Supervised consumption services, needle exchanges, naloxone and opioid dependency treatment help reduce HIV, Hepatitis C, bacterial infections and overdose death.
 These harm-reduction approaches are central to our work to support Albertans in crisis.

 As part of a provincial response to the opioid crisis, we've provided funding to Alberta Health Services and community coalitions to offer supervised consumption services at 6 approved locations in the province for the first time.